claviska/SimpleImage/readme.md

 $img->save('new-image.jpg');
 ```

-You can specify quality as a second parameter for JPEG and PNG images.
+You can specify quality as a second parameter in percents within range 0-100
-Use 0-100 for JPEG and 0-9 for PNG.
-(For PNG, this is actually the
-compression level.)

 ```php
 $img->save('new-image.jpg', 90);